UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 					(by not having to build this additional step) -- emscripten has it's own assets bundler mechanism (see [Emscripten Packaging Files](https://emscripten.org/docs/porting/files/packaging_files.html)
 					for more information about this)
+				- if you're looking for compression: please see the [smash texture size](README.2.advanced.UE4.HTML5.md#smash-texture-sizes) for the most effective way to crush your download size
 			- Project -> **Full Rebuild**
 				- just make a note this exists here
 		- Engine -> Rendering